FAQs

 Yes – this is not a problem.
 Once the snow starts to melt then because the inside of the tube gets a little warmer than outside, the snow will melt quicker.
 Up to that time there is little difference between snow inside and snow outside the tube.

 The time span between investing in a new plantation and recovering some revenue from the crop, whether in fruit or timber, is reduced using Tubex as our tubes accelerate the growth.
-Therefore the investment return is speeded up.
+Therefore the return on investment is increased.
 Also, maintenance operations such as weeding/replacing dead trees etc. is dramatically reduced by using Tubex guards.
 Finally, Tubex guards improve the shape or ‘form’ of the tree, so when it comes to trees grown for timber then using Tubex guards means greater value of timber can be secured from each tree.

 Most hardwood tree species and also most vines thrive very well in Tubex tubes.

 Different tree and shrub species prefer different types of tube, although most hardwood tree species in Europe respond to the benefits afforded by the environment in one form or another.
 Vines generally thrive in a tube.
-Check with Tubex for individual detail.
+Contact us to find out more about the individual details.

 In ventilated tubes such as Tubex Ventex or Tubex Combitube, the tree benefits from a little ‘wind rocking’ which helps to strengthen the roots.
 It also helps to harden the bark of the stem and to reduce the temperature inside the shelter.